Are You a Candidate for a Maze Procedure?

 - Computed tomography (CT) scan

-To learn more about what to expect from the surgical ablation maze procedure to cure atrial fibrillation and other heart issues, see What to Expect During a Maze Procedure and What to Expect After a Maze Procedure.
+To learn more about what to expect during the surgical ablation maze procedure for atrial fibrillation and other heart issues, see What to Expect During a Maze Procedure.